Section 15 of 15

 Psia—Pounds per square inch absolute.

-Shipper’s certification—A statement on a shipping paper, signed by the shipper, saying he or she prepared the shipment properly, according to law.
+Shipper’s certification—A statement on a shipping paper, signed by the shipper, saying they prepared the shipment properly, according to law.
 For example:

 “This is to certify that the above named materials are properly classified, described, packaged, marked, and labeled, and are in proper condition for transportation according to the applicable regulations of the Department of Transportation.”

-“I hereby declare that the contents of this consignment are fully and accurately described above by the proper shipping name and are classified, packaged, marked, and labeled/placarded, and are in all respects in proper condition for transport by (* mode of transportation) according to applicable international and national governmental regulations.”
+“I hereby declare that the contents of this consignment are fully and accurately described above by the proper shipping name and are classified, packaged, marked, and labeled/placarded, and are in all respects in proper condition for transport by (mode of transportation such as rail, aircraft, motor vehicle, or vessel) according to applicable international and national governmental regulations.”

-Shipping paper—A shipping order, bill of lading, manifest, or other shipping document serving a similar purpose and containing the information required by the regulations.
+Shipping paper—A shipping order, bill of lading, manifest, or other shipping document serving a similar purpose containing the information required by regulations.

-To transport hazardous materials or wastes, a tank vehicle endorsement and a HazMat endorsement are required for a fixed tank(s) regardless of the weight of the vehicle or the size of the tank.
-If the tank is portable and is less than 1,000 gallons, only the HazMat endorsement is required.
+To transport HazMat or wastes, an “N” endorsement and “H” endorsement are required for a fixed tank(s) regardless of the weight of the vehicle or the size of the tank.
+If the tank is portable and less than 1,000 gallons, only the “H” endorsement is required.

 Technical name—A recognized chemical name or microbiological name currently used in scientific and technical handbooks, journals, and texts.